opensmarthouse/opensmarthouse-core/docs/src/main/resources/markdown/developers/bindings/index.md

 A `ThingHandler` handles the communication between openHAB and an entity from the real world, e.g. a physical device, a web service, represented by a `Thing`.

-openHAB provides an abstract base class named `BaseThingHandler`.
-It is recommended to use this class, because it covers a lot of common logic.
+_OpenSmartHouse_ provides an abstract base class named `BaseThingHandler` and it is recommended to use this class, because it covers a lot of common logic.
 Most of the explanations are based on the assumption, that the binding inherits from the BaseThingHandler in all concrete `ThingHandler` implementations.
 Nevertheless if there are reasons why you can not use the base class, the binding can also directly implement the `ThingHandler` interface.